cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 ```

 The Cosmos Hub Testnet uses the `cosmos` address prefix.
 This is the default used by `DirectSecp256k1HdWallet`, but you are encouraged to explicitly define it as you might be working with different prefixes on different blockchains.
-Now you can add in `runAll`:
+In your `runAll` function, you can now add:

 ```typescript [https://github.com/b9lab/cosmjs-sandbox/blob/4168b97/experiment.ts#L44]
 const aliceSigner: OfflineDirectSigner = await getAliceSignerFromMnemonic()